tm-dd/PiNetCam/README.md

 # installation

 1. Install Raspian on an Raspberry Pi 3B+ or 4 as server.
 Install Raspian on other Raspberry Pis als clients.
 2. Install and configure icecast2 and ffmpeg on the server.
-Maybe I will upload some example files, later.
+Have a look to the directory "example_files".
 3. Download and install all files from here on the server and clients.
 4. Change the configuration file (/usr/local/pinetcam/config.cfg) on all Rasperry Pis.
 Fill out the values.
 Mail and recording settings can be ignored, if not necessary for you.
 5. Enable "/etc/systemd/system/\*-webcam-\*.service" on the clients and the server.